-Both the travel trailer and the fifth wheel units contain two separate electrical systems: one 12-volt direct current (DC), similar to the one in automobiles, and one 120-volt alternating current (AC), similar to the one in homes.
+Your motorhome contains two separate electrical systems: one 12-volt direct current (DC) and one 120-volt alternating current (AC), similar to the one in homes.
 These systems provide you with power while you are camped or are traveling.
 The 120-volt system requires an external source of 120-volt electricity, usually a campsite or household receptacle or an auxiliary generator.
-The 12-volt electrical system is supplied by batteries or the power converter.
+The 12-volt electrical system is supplied by batteries, the power converter or the 12-volt source from the automotive chassis.